DavidTompkins/jqtouch_rails/README.md

 Note
 ----

-The author of jqtouch use by default the javqscript library Zepto instead of jquery.
+The author of jqtouch uses by default the javascript library Zepto instead of jquery.
 He says that as jqtouch is mobile oriented, a lighter library is preferable.
-I agree with him but as rails uses jquery by default, jqtouch will also (see further improves).
+I agree with him but as rails uses jquery by default, as a first choice of facility I choosed to use jquery (see further improves).

 Further improves
 ----------------

--Add option to allow to choose between jquery and Zepto -Add option for jqtouch to be used only if the app is visited with a mobile device
+* Add option to allow to choose between jquery and Zepto
+* Add option for jqtouch to be used only if the app is visited with a mobile device